Encryption and decryption in KMS

 - Another user, Trudy, was granted access to the database.

-- Trudy marks the entry with Alice's encrypted address as belonging to herself and can now see Alice's address.
+- Trudy marks the entry containing Alice's encrypted address as owned by her and can now see Alice's address.

 The problem is solved if you pass, for example, the username as AAD context during the encryption process.
 In this case: